-We have audited the consolidated financial statements of Euromax Resources Limited and its subsidiaries (the Group), which comprise the consolidated statements of financial position as at December 31, 2018 and December 31, 2019, and the consolidated statements of profit or loss and other comprehensive income or loss, consolidated statement of cash flows and consolidated statement of changes in equity for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Euromax Resources Ltd and its subsidiaries (the Group), which comprise the Consolidated statements of financial position as at December 31, 2019 and December 31, 2020, and the Consolidated statements of profit or loss and comprehensive income or loss, the Consolidated statements of cash flows, Consolidated statement of changes in equity for the year then ended, and the notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2018 and December 31, 2019, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2019 and December 31, 2020, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).